 By submitting a contact form you agree to the following: The submission of a Schwartz & Schwartz contact form does not create an attorney-client relationship.
 The only way to form an attorney-client relationship with Schwartz & Schwartz is to sign a written retainer agreement with the firm.

 We reserve the right to decline services to any person at any time for any reason.
 We are a small law firm and we seek to maintain reasonable caseloads per attorney.
-By doing so, we feel that we can provide better service and better results to our clients.
-We therefore limit the number and types of cases we accept.
+By doing so, we feel that we can provide better service and better results for our clients.
+We, therefore, limit the number and types of cases we accept.

 Consider that the people or company you want to sue may already be our clients.
 We have been in business for almost 40 years, and we have represented a lot of people and businesses.
 When you submit your inquiry, please provide the names and addresses of any adverse parties so we can check our records to make sure we have no conflict of interest.